- Automotive

 How to treat heat stress in horses

-If you suspect that your horse is developing heat stress, stop all physical activity and try to cool your horse down using the tips below.
-If your horse is still showing signs of equine heat exhaustion after 20 minutes of cooling, take it to a veterinarian for medical care.
+If you suspect that your horse is developing heat stress, stop all physical activity and work to cool your horse down using the tips below.
+If your horse is still showing signs of equine heat exhaustion after 15-20 minutes of cooling, contact a veterinarian for medical care.

 How do I cool down a horse?